davidosh96/davidosh96.github.io/modelpreview.md

 #setting the stopping conditions for the animation:

-#This stopping condition which will stop the animation if any agent
+#This stopping condition will stop the animation if any agent
     #is generated a random.random value of less than 0.01 in the agent framework.
     #random.random generates values between 0 and 1.
     if random.random() < 0.01: